nkconnor/aima-rust/book/src/chapter_2_table.md

 # table.insert(vec![Weather::Sunny], Window::Open);
 # table.insert(vec![Weather::Rainy], Window::Close);
 let mut agent = TableDrivenAgent::new(table);

-let weather = Weather::Sunny;
-let action = agent.run(weather);
+let action = agent.run(Weather::Sunny);
 assert_eq!(*action, Window::Open)
 ```

-Ok great the window is doing exactly what it should be.
+Ok great, the window is doing exactly what it should be doing.
 Now let's make it work for more than
 one time step.
-Our table program should be able to react to all percept sequences.
+Our table agent should be able to react to all percept sequences.
 One way to create this table
 is to look at the longest sequences in the table and consider what can happen next: sun or rain, and
 then add that percept sequence into the table.